 Getting effective treatment can be difficult: patients who present for help may be misunderstood or misdiagnosed.
 Too often, years go by before a patient or a loved one seeks help or gets an accurate diagnosis.
 Some who have OCD also have other conditions.
 Tic, Tourette's disorder, ADHD, and autism symptoms all occur at higher rates in those affected by OCD compared to those who do not have OCD.
 It is also important to identify any other anxiety or mood disorders and social or learning difficulties in order to understand the difficulties and challenges our patients are facing.
 At Mount Sinai, we take all your symptoms and concerns into account as we develop a treatment plan to address your current emotional and psychiatric needs.

-- Tics: Tics are sudden, rapid, non-rhythmic yet recurrent involuntary movements or sounds.
-Tics start in childhood.
-About 15 percent of school-age children may have some tics at one time or another.
-Tic disorders–when multiple tics are present and symptoms persist for more than a year–are less common.
-They can cause distress and impairment.
+Tics are sudden, rapid, recurrent involuntary movements or sounds.
+Tics typically begin during childhood, often around the ages of four to six.
+Occasional or isolated tics are not uncommon, and about 15 percent of school-age children may have some tics at one time or another.
+However, tic disorders in which multiple tics are present for more than a year are less common but they can cause significant interference, distress, or impairment.